dpiponi/mini_fm/README.md

 **A minimal FM demodulator**

+*Status*
+This is a complete working project.
+The goal was to write a minimal working FM receiver rather than a good one.
+So I have no plans to add features.

 This is a quick and dirty FM receiver using the rtlsdr dongle you can buy from Amazon for about $10.

 My goal was to do close to the minimum to demodulate an FM signal.